tmtsoftware/csw/docs/src/main/technical/aas/csw-aas-http.md

 ###ID Token -
 The ID Token is a JSON Web Token (JWT) that contains user profile information (such as the user's name and email) which is represented in the form of claims.
-These claims are statements about the user, which can be trusted if the consumer of the token can verify its signature.

 ###Access Token -
 An Access Token is a credential that can be used by an application to access an API.
-Access Tokens can be is JSON web token digitally signed using JSON web signature (JWS).
+Access Tokens is JSON web token digitally signed using JSON web signature (JWS).
 They inform the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the scope that has been granted.
 Access token contains all the information that ID token has.
 Additionally it has information related to realm and resource roles associated to user.
 This information is used for authorization based on clientRole and RealmRole policy.

 ###Requesting Party Token -
 A requesting party token (RPT) is a JSON web token (JWT) digitally signed using JSON web signature (JWS).